 My mental stimulation: I can read a book when I want to.
 I can learn something new every day.

 My productivity: I can decide if I want to snooze my alarm or not.
-I can decide when I take breaks from tasks.
+I can decide when I take breaks.
 I can decide if I want to follow a routine or not.

 My emotional well-being: I can choose what I focus my thoughts on.
 I can choose how often I meditate or practice mindfulness.
 I can choose to write when I feel upset and need to clear my head.